MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/using-teams-client-sdk.md

 The remainder of this article will walk you through the structure and latest updates to the Teams JavaScript client SDK.

-### Microsoft 365 support (running Teams apps in Office and Outlook)
+### Microsoft 365 support (running Teams apps in Microsoft 365 and Outlook)

 TeamsJS v.2.0 introduces the ability for certain types of Teams apps to run across the Microsoft 365 ecosystem.
-Currently, other Microsoft 365 application hosts (including Office and Outlook) for Teams apps support a subset of the application types and capabilities you can build for the Teams platform.
+Currently, other Microsoft 365 application hosts (including Microsoft 365 and Outlook) for Teams apps support a subset of the application types and capabilities you can build for the Teams platform.
 This support will expand over time.
 For a summary of host support for Teams apps, see [Extend Teams apps across Microsoft 365](../../m365-apps/overview.md).

 The following table lists Teams tabs and dialogs (task modules) capabilities (public namespaces) with expanded support to run in other Microsoft 365 hosts.